chloealbright/DevHiveMind/_Low Priority Refinement/Database/Functional Dependencies.md

 EditDate:
 Relates:
 ---
+Describes the relationship between attributes in a table, indicating that the value of one attribute uniquely determines the value of another.

 Now that we know a different kind of keys in DBMS, let’s see how to identify them when given a table from a database.
 For this, we use the concept of functional dependencies.

 ![[Functional Dependencies.png]]